The All-New 2025 Subaru Forester: A Comprehensive Redesign

 What’s new in the 2025 Subaru Forester

+One of the most notable features of the 2025 Subaru Forester is its all-new exterior design, which combines contemporary elegance with the classic, rugged proportions of an SUV.
 With a redesigned grille, compact LED headlights, and the distinctive Subaru star cluster emblem, the Forester features a more graceful front end.
 Likewise, flared wheel arches emphasize its strength and off-road capability.

 As for the interior, the 2025 Subaru Forester has been designed with comfort and functionality in mind.
 This time around, the dashboard features contoured elements and textured details, and the dark headliner is strategically designed to help hide scrapes and scratches when loading gear, people, and pets.